acse-ota19/acse-9-independent-research-project-LCS18/README.md

 The submitted workflow is written using Python 3 and performs object detection of people on videos.
 It takes videos as inputs and outputs predictions in the shape of a table (dataframe) on Dataiku.
 Those outputs are used to plot a number of people vs time, necessary for analysis (described in detail in the report).

-As this project involves the use of confidential data from Schlumberger, the training dataset won't be inserted in this repository.
+As this project involves the use of confidential data (videos) from Schlumberger, the training dataset and the videos processed won't be inserted in this repository.
+Also, as it doesn't seem possible to upload it here, a .pt file was created after training and it is not present on this repo.

 ## Contents
 ### cctv-ml-workflow folder